Remedy-Entertainment/USDBook/src/terminology/prims.md

 # Prims

 Short for _Primitive_, and a quintessential component of USD.
-Prims are the nodes within a in a hierarchy and can thus have parent/child relationships with other prims; meaning that prims can have other prims as children or siblings, or have another prim as a parent.
+Prims are the nodes within a hierarchy and can thus have parent/child relationships with other prims; meaning that prims can have other prims as children or siblings, or have another prim as a parent.

 In the image below, every node in the hierarchy is a prim.
 ```admonish example title="Prim Example"